 We received a feather for the staff at every Ojibwe community we visited.
 I was one of the runners.
 When we arrived at our final destination at the Honor the Earth pow wow my feet were a bleeding red pulpy mass.
-A woman cleaned and bandaged my feet.
-I could dance the inter tribals.
-Later in the fall Ernie St. Germaine from Lac du Flambeau who’d organized the run, came to the door of our cabin on the Sundstein Road near Eagle River, Wisconsin.
+A woman cleaned and bandaged my feet so I could dance the inter tribals.
+Later in the fall Ernie St. Germaine from Lac du Flambeau, who’d organized the run, came to the door of our cabin on the Sundstein Road near Eagle River, Wisconsin.
 I made some tea and corn bread.
 We visited about the run and some dreams he’d had about me.
 Finally, he said, “It’s very important for you to hunt the bear.”

-These instructions did not become clear and coherent to me until a few years later, when I was transitioning from being a hunting and fishing guide to a public radio reporter.
-After witnessing a northern Wisconsin bear hunt with hounds I produced a four part series “Living with Bears” which included the lead story “The Day the Bear Died.”
+These instructions did not become clear and coherent to me until a few years later when I was transitioning from being a hunting and fishing guide to a public radio reporter.
+After witnessing a northern Wisconsin bear hunt with hounds I produced a four-part series “Living with Bears” which included the lead story “The Day the Bear Died.”

 Listen to Nick Vander Puy’s story “The Day the Bear Died” on Suncloud;